Table of contents

 The battle for Trionfey

+(Coming Soon!)
 After more than 300 years of peace, the four nations of Trionfey prepare for battle.
-Choose between power, magic, wealth or knowledge.
-Become the hero of your nation, wield your armies, collect artifacts, and lead your nation to victory!
-An official deck complete with lore is being developed for Fano.
+Choose between power, magic, wealth, or knowledge.
+Become the hero, command your forces, collect artifacts, and lead your nation to victory!
+An official deck, complete with lore, is being developed for Fano.
 To see the artwork and stay tuned, follow Fano on Facebook or Instagram!

 Fano is a new strategy card game that can be played with 2 or more players.
+Each player plays with a single suit.
 The object of the game is to promote (see promoting) your commander three times before your opponent(s).
-A player can promote by collecting and sacrificing their nation’s three prestige cards.
+A player can promote by collecting and using three artifacts that enhance the commander (prestige cards).
 This can be achieved by strategically attacking, combining, and playing cards to counter and outmaneuver your opponent(s).
 For additional instruction, check out the video tutorials tab for videos on how to play Fano.

 |Combat cards:||Play or use Combat cards (ace, 2, 3, 4, 5, 6, and 7) in all aspects of Main phase and end of turn.|